-I recently got to travel with my husband to Austin, TX to visit some sweet friends who recently moved there & I had such a fantastic trip!
-I wanted to share my experience with eating out in Austin, shopping at their Central Market grocery store, and attending the famous Austin Roller Derby (which they kept peanut free for me!)
+I recently got to travel with my husband to Austin, TX to visit some sweet friends who moved there & I had such a fantastic trip!
+I wanted to share my experience with eating out in Austin, shopping at their Central Market grocery store, and attending the famous Austin Roller Derby (which they kept peanut-free for me!)
 I’m sure I’ll be going back over the years, and as I do, I’ll update this or create an additional Peanut-Free Guide to Austin.

 I only shopped at the Central Market Grocery on Lamar Blvd this trip, we went there our first day and I fell in love with the layout and vast selection of food!
 It was a magical grocery with lots to choose from, even for someone with an allergy!

 Here were my favorite peanut-free product finds, and some photos of the inside of the store:

 You may notice there are safe ice cream bites above!
 I’m going to request these in my local grocery stores in Louisville, KY because they were a hit with everyone, but also are the only safe dairy-based ice cream I’ve found before in stores!
 Side note: There is a safe Italian gelato brand I can find locally in Louisville at a store called Rainbow Blossom, but it isn’t always in stock, and it isn’t the same flavor as the typical ice cream I am used to and that I love, it’s more like sherbet.
 In 2019 I did discover the ice cream brand A La Mode, so that’s worth looking into, as well!